Engineer Wharf

 The buildings to the south of the canal were known as Aqueduct Mills by 1889.
 Originally, the two-storey building facing the canal was the Queen's Hotel.
 In the early years of the 19th century, this hostelry was used by fly-boat passengers travelling on the Peak Forest Canal as well as the Macclesfield Canal after it opened in 1831.
 Passengers were able to enjoy the facilities while they waited for horses to be changed but its trade diminished rapidly with the coming of the railway.

 Subsequently, the Marple Bone-Dust, Glue and Size Company moved onto the site, equipped with disintegrators, bone-dust sieving machines, wooden boiling cisterns and glue coolers.
 Later, glue and size were still being manufactured here under the name of the Marple Chemical Company.
-Afterwards, the site became a Calico Mill and nowadays it is a business park.
+Later, the site became a Calico Mill and nowadays it is a business park.

 Marple Aqueduct on the right and Marple Viaduct on the left, early 20th century.